-The Sterling has a reputation unsurpassed within paintball, the STP has a pedigree that extends back to the Early pump days when it was regarded as, and still is, the finest pump paintball marker available worldwide.
+The Sterling has a reputation unsurpassed within paintball.
+The STP has a pedigree that extends back to the early pump days when it earned its reputation as the finest pump paintball marker available worldwide.

 The Sterling has been manufactured using the latest CNC Machinery and high-grade materials.
-The Body, barrel and grip are machined from aircraft grade Aluminium Alloy.
+The body, barrel and grip are machined from aircraft grade Aluminium Alloy.

 Stainless steel is utilised for the internals, correctly maintained, it will give you many years of trouble free use, each marker is thoroughly inspected and tested prior to leaving the factory.